Germany puts forward demands in EADS-BAE talks

 Enders called good governance "the 'go' or 'no go' for this project" in a letter to employees last week.

-Top Airbus customer Tim Clark, president of the Emirates airline, also sees possible benefits from the merger as a means of helping EADS simplify its structure.
+Top Airbus customer Tim Clark, president of the Emirates airline EMIRA.UL, also sees possible benefits from the merger as a means of helping EADS simplify its structure.

 "It might, in a slightly obtuse way, bring some order," he said in Seattle on Thursday.